Overview

 Changing the reporting period

-The URL Search at the top of the Site Kite dashboard allows users to view the dashboard metrics for one specific URL.
+The URL Search at the top of the Site Kit dashboard allows users to view dashboard metrics for one specific URL.
 Typing in this box conducts a search of all of your site’s pages and posts and auto-suggests one based upon your input.

 Performing a search

-When a page or post is selected, the Site Kit dashboard will display metrics specific to the selected URL.
+When a page or post is selected from the search results, the Site Kit dashboard will display metrics specific to the selected URL.
 To go back to the main Site Kit dashboard with data displayed for all site URLs, select Back to dashboard at the top of the screen.

 A search result